Alejogb1/job-board/blog-data/how-can-i-obtain-a-dataframe-instead-of-a-dictionary-when-using-fb-prophet-with-multiple-categories.md

 id: "how-can-i-obtain-a-dataframe-instead-of-a-dictionary-when-using-fb-prophet-with-multiple-categories"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 It's a common stumbling block when moving beyond basic time series forecasting with prophet, especially when you’re dealing with grouped data.
 I've certainly seen this myself; in a previous project predicting sales across different product categories, we ran smack into the 'dictionary instead of dataframe' issue.
 It's frustrating, but there are straightforward solutions once you understand how prophet handles multiple categories internally.

 The crux of the matter lies in how prophet’s `fit()` and `predict()` methods operate when given grouped data, and this is something not always immediately obvious from the documentation.
 Typically, when you provide a pandas dataframe with a ‘ds’ (datetime) column and a ‘y’ (target value) column, prophet treats it as a single time series.
 But when you have additional columns that represent different categories or groups, you're essentially telling prophet that you have multiple time series that need independent models, a different process than just a single dataframe forecast.

 Prophet, under the hood, isn't directly generating a single large dataframe with forecasted values for all categories.
-Instead, it trains a separate model for each group and the output, when you call predict on a dataframe with all your historical data grouped, is typically a *dictionary*.
-The keys of this dictionary correspond to the unique identifiers for your categories and the values are the *forecast dataframes* for those categories.
+Instead, it trains a separate model for each group and the output, when you call predict on a dataframe with all your historical data grouped, is typically a _dictionary_.
+The keys of this dictionary correspond to the unique identifiers for your categories and the values are the _forecast dataframes_ for those categories.
 This makes sense; it means the model training and prediction happen in a modular, isolated fashion, but it definitely means a little extra work to get back to a single combined dataframe format for visualization or further processing.

 The primary objective here is to transform that dictionary into a single, cohesive dataframe.
 I'll show you a few techniques I've found useful, moving from the most basic to some more streamlined options.
 Let's dive into some specific examples, and I'll touch on why each works, along with some caveats.